GSA/digitalgov.gov/content/pages/1/join-digitalgov.md

   Article guidelines
 </h2>

 What types of articles are we looking for?
-We want posts on what government is doing in digital, general digital news, trends and issues on implementing digital for the public.Â It&#8217;s important to have a government angle.
+We want posts on what government is doing in digital, general digital news, trends and issues on implementing digital for the public.
+It&#8217;s important to have a government angle.
 Your experiencesâ€”successes and less than successesâ€”and your opinions on how to implement DigitalGov are valuable.
-This can accelerateÂ time to change, leapfrogging experiences and creating efficiencies through sharing.
+This can accelerate time to change, leapfrogging experiences and creating efficiencies through sharing.

   * Do you have a story to tell that will inform, intrigue, and inspire your colleagues?
   * Are you working on something innovative or interesting at your agency?